 Pennsylvania’s Older Adult Protective Services Act is meant to protect aging adults from exploitation, abuse, neglect, and abandonment.
-Nursing home abuse attorneys know that this Act has good intentions, but it does not always prevent elder abuse from occurring in our nursing home facilities.
+Nursing home abuse lawyers know that this Act has good intentions, but it does not always prevent elder abuse from occurring in our nursing home facilities.
 Often nursing home residents do not have the capacity to understand that they are being abused or they may be too afraid to report the abuse.

 Our attorneys are especially passionate about holding nursing homes, hospitals, and private care facilities liable for elder abuse that occurs on their watch.
 We know the decision to put loved ones in a nursing home is very difficult and later finding out that a loved one is being abused is devastating.
 Elders deserve to live out their final year’s feelings safe and loved and caretakers who take advantage of their vulnerabilities deserve to be held accountable.